 - Can you use diatomaceous earth in your potted plants?

-- Is there a proper way to do it?
+- Is there a proper way to use Diatomaceous Earth powder?

 How Do You Use Diatomaceous Earth in Potted Plants For Pest Control?

 You can use diatomaceous in two ways, depending on its application.
 Use it as an amendment or addition to your potting soil.
-Or use it as an insecticide/pesticide.
+Or use this natural powdery substance as an insecticide/pesticide.

 Use Diatomaceous Earth As An Amendment in Soil Mixes For Plants

-Mix about 20% percent diatomaceous earth and 80% percent potting soil.
+Mix about 20% percent food-grade DE earth and 80% percent potting soil.

 Using Diatomaceous Earth as an Insecticide?

-Use a duster to broadcast it over plants right after a light rainfall or early in the morning after dewfall.
+Use a duster to broadcast DE over plants right after a light rain or early in the morning after dewfall.

 Things to Keep in Mind When Using Diatomaceous Earth On Potted Plants

-Using diatomaceous earth in your potted plants isn’t that difficult.
-It would be best if you kept a few things in mind when using it.
+Using diatomaceous earth in your potted plants is not difficult.
+But, it is a good idea to keep a few things in mind when using it.

-Why You Would Use Diatomaceous Earth in Your Potted Plants
+Why Use Diatomaceous Earth in Your Potted Plants

 Like an outdoor garden, potted plants, indoors or outdoors, can attract insect pests.
-Diatomaceous earth is a desiccant, and even though it’s a powder, its fragments are sharp.
+Diatomaceous earth is a desiccant, and even though it’s a fine particle powder, its fragments are sharp.

-The sharp edges of the powder grains pierce the exoskeleton of insects and absorb the lipids in the waxy surfaces.
+As pests come into direct contact with the sharp edges of DE powder, the grains pierce the exoskeleton of insects’ cell walls and absorb the lipids in the waxy surfaces.
 This action dries the insects out, killing them.

-Its absorbency makes it an excellent amendment for indoor plants.
+Its absorbency makes it an excellent soil conditioner for indoor plants.
 It retains moisture, helping to keep potting soils damp while aiding in draining excess water.
 It also helps with aerating your plants’ roots.

 How Much Diatomaceous Earth Should You Use In The Soil?

-How much you want to use depends on how you’re using it.
+How much to use depends on how you’re using DE powder.
 Your mixture should be 10 to 20 percent diatomaceous earth and 80 to 90 percent potting mix for potted plants.

 Measure it as two parts diatomaceous earth to four parts of soil.
 You don’t have to make it exact, but that’s close enough.
 Mix it well and then plant as you usually would.

-To use it as a pesticide, use a duster to spread it over the soil.
+To use it as a pesticide, use a duster to spread it over the top of the soil.
 It’s also good to broadcast the dust on the foliage because insects don’t destroy only roots and stems.

 Broadcast on outdoor plants early in the morning after dewfall.
 Or broadcast after a light rainfall, so the dust sticks to the plant and the soil.

-You can also mix two cups of diatomaceous earth with one gallon of water and spray it on your plants.
+Spraying Diatomaceous Earth: Mix two cups of Food-Grade DE with one gallon of water and spray on your plants.
 After the mixture dries, the powder sticks to the leaves, stems, and soil surface.

 Diatomaceous Earth Is Very Dusty

-Because it’s such a fine powder, diatomaceous earth can spread dust everywhere.
-The substance is non-toxic, but it can be very irritating to your throat and nasal passages.
+Because DE is such a fine powder, diatomaceous earth can spread dust everywhere.
+The substance is non-toxic, but it can irritate your throat and nasal passages.
 The same is true for your pets and children.

 - A dust mask